Nanocavity enhanced photon coherence of solid-state quantum emitters operating up to 30 K: Discussion

-Meanwhile, Grange et al. \cite{PhysRevLett.118.253602} (red circles) measured values ranging between 0.99 and 0.96 in the range 9 - 18 K for a QD micropillar system with a Purcell factor of 20, compared to 43 for the device studied here.
-Whilst direct comparisons are difficult due to the smaller temperature range, the lower local gradient in $T_2/2T_1$ despite the lower Purcell factor suggests that the underlying thermal ZPL broadening may be lower than the QD studied here.
-Furthermore, the pure dephasing rates extracted in \ref{fig:g1}(f) appear significantly larger than in previous studies, with a value of $11.8~\upmu\mathrm{eV}$ at $T = 25~\mathrm{K}$ compared to $\sim 4~\upmu\mathrm{eV}$ obtained at the same temperature in four-wave mixing studies \cite{PhysRevLett.93.237401}.
-Meanwhile, Ref. \cite{PhysRevLett.118.233602} extracted a value of $\mu$ from two photon interference data that is an order of magnitude smaller than in this work.
-We note that the theoretical thermal dephasing rate $\gamma(T)$ given by Eq. \ref{eq:puredeph} contains both the cut-off frequency $\nu_c$ and the prefactor $\mu$ that varies with the QD energy level spacing.
-As both of these quantities depend upon the QD size and shape, significant variation in the thermal dephasing rate is not unexpected.
+Meanwhile, Grange et al. \cite{PhysRevLett.118.253602} (red circles) measured values ranging between 0.99 and 0.96 in the range 9 - $18~\mathrm{K}$ for a QD micropillar system with a Purcell factor of 20, compared to a Purcell factor of 43 and temperature range of 4 - $30~\mathrm{K}$ for the device studied here.
+Whilst direct comparisons are difficult due to the much smaller temperature range, the local gradient in $T_2/2T_1$ appears lower despite the lower Purcell factor, suggesting that the underlying thermal ZPL broadening of the sample used in Ref. \cite{PhysRevLett.118.253602} may be lower than the QD studied here.
+Considering other prior studies on different QD samples, we also note that the dephasing value of $11.8~\upmu\mathrm{eV}$ at $T = 25~\mathrm{K}$ in Fig. \ref{fig:g1}(f) is significantly larger than the $\sim 4~\upmu\mathrm{eV}$ measured in a previous four-wave mixing study at the same temperature \cite{PhysRevLett.93.237401}, whilst our extracted value of $\mu$ is an order of magnitude larger than that found from two photon interference experiments in Ref. \cite{PhysRevLett.118.233602}.
+These comparisons suggest significant variations in the thermal dephasing rates of different QDs.
+A possible explanation lies in the theoretical thermal dephasing rate $\gamma(T)$ given by Eq. \ref{eq:puredeph}, this expression contains both the cut-off frequency $\nu_c$, and the prefactor $\mu$ that varies with the QD energy level spacing.
+As both of these quantities depend upon the QD size and shape, significant variation in the thermal dephasing could be explained by variations in QD geometry between different samples.
 Whilst detailed consideration of QD structure is beyond the scope of this work, it may provide an interesting direction for further study.